Ghasak/gdotfiles/README.md

 ## ChangeLogs

+- `2023-11-11 21:46`: Updated the AppleScript for faster speed opening Emacs.
 - `2023-10-29 22:58`: resolved the issue with the `zsh-vim-mode` confict with the `autojump`.
 - `2023-10-23 00:00`: Update the .zshrc workflow - for daily activities.
 - `2023-09-23 16:44`: Update the config, for ranger and other minor updates.